griffda/PROCESS-/README.md

   ```

 - Before pushing back to the repository make sure that your branch is up to date
-with any changes that might have been made by other developers, `git pull --rebase`
+with any changes that might have been made by other developers, `git pull`
 - When you wish to push your branch back to the repository enter `git push`

 ### Merging